AI Assistica

 • No licensing to access and download material.

-• Large amount of content types and topics.
+• A large number of content types and topics.

 Cons:

-• Only in PDF format, none in EPUB or other formats.
+• Only in PDF format, no EPUB or other formats.

 • No quality checking and validation of documented indexes.